 Note: Spellings and capitalizations of the column names must be exact.

-Column | Description |
+| Column | Description |

-Layer | Layer number, must be a numerical value. |
+| Layer | Layer number, must be a numerical value. |

-Group | Object group of this layer, must be a numerical value.
+| Group | Object group of this layer, must be a numerical value.
 This value must be defined. |

-X_Start | Concentration for parameter x in a ternary alloy at the bottom of the layer. |
+| X_Start | Concentration for alloy fraction x in an alloy at the bottom of the layer.
+The material name in that layer should include (x) substring as explained under Material. |

-Y_Start | Concentration for parameter y in a quaternary alloy at the bottom of the layer. |
+| Y_Start | Concentration for alloy fraction y in a quaternary alloy at the bottom of the layer.
+The material name in that layer should include (y) substring as explained under Material. |

-Thickness | Thickness of layer in microns, if the layer is repeated, this is the thickness of each repeated layer. |
+| Thickness | Thickness of layers.
+If the layer is repeated this is the thickness of each repeated layer.
+The units of thickness must be specified by appending one of substrings “_(nm)”, “_(um)”, “_(cm)”, “_(m)” to the header row name (e.g. “Thickness_(um)”). |

-Type | Doping type of the layer, accepted parameters are “N” for n-doped, “P” for p-doped, and “U/D” for undoped. |
+| Type | Doping type of the layer, accepted parameters are “N” for n-doped, “P” for p-doped, and “U/D” for undoped. |

-CV_Start | Doping concentration in 1/cm3 at the bottom of the layer. |
+| CV_Start | Doping concentration in 1/cm3 at the bottom of the layer. |

-CV_Finish | Doping concentration in 1/cm3 at the top of the layer, a linear grading of doping is used if the CV_Finish is different from CV_Start. |
+| CV_Finish | Doping concentration in 1/cm3 at the top of the layer.
+A linear grading of doping is used if the CV_Finish is different from CV_Start. |

 Script Usage